Security

 Drivers

-• as you approach your vehicle have your keys ready
+• As you approach your vehicle have your keys ready

-• before you open the door - check the rear seat and luggage compartment
+• Before you open the door - check the rear seat and luggage compartment

-• if someone tries to enter your vehicle while you are in the driver's seat - drive off immediately
+• If someone tries to enter your vehicle while you are in the driver's seat - drive off immediately

-• if you cannot drive away, use your horn to draw attention to what is happening
+• If you cannot drive away, use your horn to draw attention to what is happening

-• consider your surroundings - well-lit, busy places are obviously the best places to park
+• Consider your surroundings - well-lit, busy places are obviously the best places to park

-• shift your vehicle to a better area before dark if you are going to work late at night
+• Shift your vehicle to a better area before dark if you are going to work late at night

-• don't have your name, address, licence number, office building or room number on your key chain
+• Don't have your name, address, licence number, office building or room number on your key chain

-• never pick up hitchhikers
+• Never pick up hitchhikers

-• make sure you always have enough petrol in your vehicle.
+• Make sure you always have enough petrol in your vehicle

 Parking at UWA